elmahio/documentation/docs/logging-to-elmah-io-from-aspnet-core.md

 > Make sure to call the `UseElmahIo`-method **after** installation of other pieces of middleware handling exceptions and auth (like `UseDeveloperExceptionPage`, `UseExceptionHandler`, `UseAuthentication`, and `UseAuthorization`), but **before** any calls to `UseEndpoints`, `UseMvc` and similar.

 That's it.
 Every uncaught exception will be logged to elmah.io.
+For an example of configuring elmah.io with ASP.NET Core minimal APIs, check out [this sample](https://github.com/elmahio/Elmah.Io.AspNetCore/tree/main/samples/Elmah.Io.AspNetCore60.Example).

 ## Configuring API key and log ID in options

-If you have different environments (everyone have a least localhost and production), you should consider adding the API key and log ID in your `appsettings.json` file:
+If you have different environments (everyone has a least localhost and production), you should consider adding the API key and log ID in your `appsettings.json` file:

 ```json
 {